siddhibhagat/cities-app/README.md

 # cities-app
-Web app to display cities data in 2 different views
+Web app to display cities data in 2 different views: Card View & Table View

-This project is a Dockerized full-stack application consisting of a Cities API (backend) and Cities UI (frontend).
+This project is a Dockerized full-stack application consisting of a City Backend (backend) and City Frontend (frontend).
 The backend is built using NestJS and the frontend is built using Angular.

 This README will guide you through the setup and running of the application on your local machine using Docker and Docker Compose.